Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```
 ## Launch Application and Generate Reports

-1. Run application as follows by first sourcing runtime setup script if you have not done so before:
+1. Run application as follows by first sourcing runtime setup script if it was not done before:

     ```bash
     source $AWS_FPGA_REPO_DIR/vitis_runtime_setup.sh
     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct
     ./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 1
     ```
-   You will see an output similar to the one given below with an acceleration about 11x faster than CPU
+   it will show an output similar to the one given below with an acceleration about 11x faster than CPU

    ```
     Execution Finished